abdullahoguk/py-notes/py4.md

 print "Keys are ", dict1.keys()
 print "Values are ", dict1.values()
+print "All items are ",dict1.items()

 del dict1[16]
 print "16 : Bursa removed "
 print dict1

-print dict1.get(16,"This element is not exist") print dict1.get("06","This element is not exist")
+print dict1.get(16,"This element do not exist") print dict1.get("06","This element do not exist")

 dict1.clear()
 print "All elements removed"